 10 QUICK FACTS:

-1. Signed to Sony Music Australia
+- They’re signed to Sony Music Australia

 There’s power to be found in the tension between opposites – in darkness and light, good and evil, love found and love lost.
 Country duo O’Shea are particularly fond of the inspiration brought forth by the polarizing nature of love, especially on their latest album The Famine and the Feast.

 The Famine and the Feast, which was released via Sony Music Entertainment, is a twelve-song collection from the husband and wife team of Mark and Jay O’Shea that spans the full range of emotions experienced in love and heartbreak.
 From the “what ifs” of “Here I Am,” co-written with Nashville hit maker Tim Nichols (Tim McGraw, Alan Jackson, Faith Hill) to the sweet stability of the lead single “Bad Day Good,” which features 4-time Grammy Award winner Steve Wariner, The Famine and the Feast shows O’Shea at their most vulnerable and, as such, at their best.

 “Between the writing and recording of these songs, I must have cried about 20 times,” says Jay.
 “In the past I would have put that down to being overly emotional on account of being pregnant, but I can’t blame it on that this time!
 These songs are very personal and cut right to the bone.”